Investing In Community Energy Is A Solution To Climate Change

 Furthermore, as most community energy groups are not-for-profit outfits, investors can be certain that their money is not being used for personal gain.

 Since our first share offer launch in 2015, BHESCo has now completed 50 community energy projects which collectively reduce CO2 emissions by 380 tonnes each year – equivalent to 880 barrels of oil.

-BHESCo has attracted over half a million pounds from people who are determined to make a real difference in the fight against climate change by investing in community energy projects.
+BHESCo has attracted over a million pounds from people who are determined to make a real difference in the fight against climate change by investing in community energy projects.

 As a not-for-profit organisation, BHESCo does not pay dividends to shareholders.
 Instead, we pay interest based on the value of shares invested with the co-operative.

 Shareholders earn interest from the first working day of the month following the date of their investment.
 Interest is paid annually, or as determined by our members at our Annual General Meeting.

 Many community energy organisations are set up as co-operatives.
 This means that each shareholder gets one vote at Annual General Meetings, regardless of how many shares they hold.
 This is a much more equal away of making decisions about the business.

 Typical business at AGMs involves the election of of Board of Directors, scrutiny of the organisation’s annual accounts, and decision involving interest distribution.